Putting the Community-Engaged Research Framework into Practice

 Strategy 2.3: Identify and Collaboratively Pursue Funding

 - Identify and apply for funding opportunities.
 Develop partnerships early and prepare responses to funding solicitations together, when possible.
+Collaboratively reach out to potential funders to propose ideas.
 Create processes for continuous sharing of opportunities for future funding, even after the study ends.

 PHASE 3